 Online payment processing makes managing payments more efficient, and any system that offers this functionality will charge fees for this.
 However, the rates charged vary.
-HealthKit charges a rate of $1 + 2% for all transactions processed through their integration with Stripe.
+HealthKit charges a rate of $1 + 2% for all transactions processed.
 Power Diary’s charge is less at $0.80 + 1.75%.
 To get close to this rate with Healthkit you’d need to process $20 000 – $49 999 over the preceding three month period, at which point they’ll charge $0.75 + 1.8%.
 It’s worth noting if you process $50 000 – $100 000+ over a three month period, Healthkit charge a flat 1.7% which is pretty good.
 We offer custom pricing for larger volumes too so let us know if this applies to you 🙂

 There is another important difference though in the way Healthkit and Power Diary manage payment processing.
-With HealthKit, payments are actually processed into HealthKit’s merchant account, and then later transferred into the practice’s account.
+With HealthKit, payments are actually processed into HealthKit’s merchant account, and then later transferred into the practice’s bank account.
 By contrast, Power Diary never has any contact with payments made to practices.
 Payments are processed directly into the practice’s own Stripe account.
-Not only does this result in faster settlement, but it also means patients are paying the practice directly instead of a third party i.e. HealthKit.
+This also means patients are paying the practice directly instead of a third party i.e. HealthKit.

-Perhaps most surprisingly, when practices are set up in a typical manner and use standard functions like text message reminders, the cost of HealthKit for a single user practice is comparable with Power Diary.
+Perhaps most surprisingly, as modelled below, when practices are set up in a typical manner and use standard functions like text message reminders, the cost of HealthKit for a single user practice is comparable with Power Diary.
 Moreover, if a practice has multiple practitioners, Power Diary actually becomes more cost-effective than using HealthKit.

 2. How will my data be used?